dgamboa/sherbal/part_two_comments_and_votes.md

 Now we've got a model, a controller, routes but no view.
 Back to our user story:

     "A logged in user visits the home page, sees a user submitted link and votes on it.
-     The user should end up on the home page and the vote count should change up or down according to how they voted"
+       The user should end up on the home page and the vote ount should change up or down according to how they voted"